Elections in Texas: Procedure

-Texas uses an open primary for all partisan offices.
-Counties have a choice between separate or joint primaries.
+Texas uses an open primary system for all partisan offices, allowing voters to participate in either party's primary regarding affiliation.
+Counties are able to choose between separate or joint primaries.
 In this system, voters may vote in either party's primary, without being affiliated with said party.
-Joint primaries take place at the same time and location, and voters must indicate to election staff which party primary they would like to participate in.
+In counties with joint primaries, both parties hold their primaries at the same time and location, and voters must inform election officials which party primary they would rather participate in.

-If there is a runoff election, voters may only participate in the runoff of the party they affiliated with in the primary (but if they did not vote in the primary, they may still vote in the runoff election and, if both parties are holding runoffs, may choose either one).
-Party affiliation expires at the end of the voting year in which affiliation was established.
+If a runoff election is needed, voters may only participate in the runoff of the party they affiliated with in the primary (but if they did not vote in the primary, they may still vote in the runoff election and, if both parties are holding runoffs, may choose either one).
+Party affiliation for voting purposes expires at the end of the voting year in which affiliation was established.

 History

+In 1914, a failed ballot measure would have given Texas citizens initiative and referendum powers.

-Women were rejected the right to vote in Texas until 1918, when a law that allowed women to only vote in primary elections was passed in the Texas Legislature.
-Shortly after, full suffrage was extended in 1919 when Texas Legislature ratified the 19th Amendment in the U.S. Constitution.
+Women in Texas were denied the right to vote until 1918, when the Texas Legislature passed a law that allowed women to vote in primary elections only.
+Shortly after, Texas ratified the 19th Amendment which stopped states from denying the right to vote to citizens of the United States on the basis of sex.
+This ultimately extended full suffrage to women in all elections.

-People of color were permitted to vote in the U.S. after the 15th Amendment in 1870, but African Americans continued to be oppressed when Texas allowed the Democratic Party to prevent them from voting in primary elections with The White Primary Law.
+In 1870, the 15th Amendment was passed and people of color were permitted to vote in the U.S. However, African Americans continued to be oppressed when Texas allowed the Democratic Party to prevent them from voting in primary elections with The White Primary Law.
 After that law was overruled by the U.S. Supreme Court, Texas Democrats enacted a rule that would not allow Black people to join the Democratic Party.
 Once again, the Supreme Court overruled this decision, and soon after, the Voting Rights Act of 1965 ultimately secured voting right protections for African Americans in Texas.

-Texas began to provide voting materials in Spanish for voters who were not fluent in English in 1975.